notionparallax/nine-circles-of-nerddom/README.md

 * Read some [XKCD](http://xkcd.com/)
 * Read some [Coding Horror](http://blog.codinghorror.com/)
 * Have read at least one SF book
+* Own a raspberry Pi.
+* Be able to move around a file system from a Unix terminal

 ## Level 2